 This type of an attack is very personal in nature and specific in its targets.
 It may lock treasured pictures, game accounts, financial records, legal documents, or work files.
 These are important to us personally or professionally and their loss provides a strong motivator to pay the criminals.

 Payment simply encourages attackers to reuse this method and adds resources for their continued investment in new tools and techniques.
 The technical bar for entry into this criminal activity has fallen as malware writers are making this type of attack easier for anyone to attempt.
 In June, the author of the Tox variant offered ransomware as a service for other criminals to distribute.
 The variant handles all the back-end transactions and provides the author a 20% skim of ransoms being paid.
-Fortunately, the author was influenced to a better path after being exposed by Intel Security.
+Fortunately, the author was influenced to a better path after being exposed by McAfee.
 More recently, an open-source kit, Hidden Tear, was developed for novices to create their own fully functioning ransomware code.
 Although not too sophisticated, Hidden Tear marks a watershed moment—showing just how accessible this type of malware has become.
 I expect future open-source and software-as-a-service efforts to rapidly improve in quality, features, and availability.

 Ransomware will continue to be a major problem.
 More sophisticated cybercriminals will begin to integrate with other exploitation techniques such as malvertizing ad services, malicious websites, bot uploads, fake software updates, waterhole attacks, spoofed emails, personalized phishing, signed Trojan downloads, etc. Ransomware will grow, more people and businesses will be affected, and it will become more difficult to recover without paying the ransom.
 The growth in new ransomware samples is an indication of things to come.